6 Reasons Your Boss Doesn’t Say Thank You Enough (or Ever)

 1. Everyone is too busy

 Supervisors, managers and employees report that they skip appreciation efforts because they are too busy.
-Virtually everyone states they already have too much to do and don’t have any time (or mental space) to think about another set of tasks.
+Almost everyone states they already have too much to do and don’t have any time (or mental space) to think about another set of tasks.

 2. A focus on tasks